 On April 26, 2016, the Black Point project received positive environmental assessment decisions from both federal and provincial authorities.
 The full decisions and related documents can be viewed at the Canadian Environmental Assessment Agency website and the Nova Scotia Environment website.
 On May 5, 2016, the Corporation received a $400,000 milestone payment from Vulcan following receipt of the positive provincial and federal environmental approvals.
 Morien is due to receive an additional $400,000 milestone payment from Vulcan upon the completion of related and pending permitting agreements for Black Point.
+Morien has an industry competitive royalty for the life-of-mine which is expected to continue for over 50 years.

 In April 2018, Vulcan was granted a 2-year extension by the Nova Scotia provincial government for the BP Project.
 Vulcan indicated the target market conditions for crushed stone from the Black Point location are still short of their original expectations.